 Religious Studies is offered in the following formats:

-The Biblical Studies minor focuses on the study of the Christian Scriptures, religion, both theory and method, philosophy, and religions of the world.
-The purpose of the major is not only to educate students in the Christian religion, but also to explore the nature and function of the religious impulse.
+The Biblical Studies program focuses on the study of the Christian Scriptures, religion, both theory and method, philosophy, and religions of the world.
+The purpose of the program is not only to educate students in the Christian religion, but also to explore the nature and function of the religious impulse.

 Students are prepared to enter theological seminaries or graduate schools of religion and philosophy in preparation for careers in the pastoral ministry, teaching, mission, or social work.
 Many graduates also enter the fields of law, business, the social sciences, and education.